- Envoy started as visitor management; desk booking came later and lagged.

 - Enhanced ability to support hybrid work policies

-The right choice depends on your specific needs.
-Here's a quick guide:
+The right pick depends on your team:

 For most organizations evaluating Envoy competitors, Gable offers the best combination of features, pricing, and ease of use.
 The unified platform approach eliminates the complexity of managing multiple vendors while providing the flexibility that modern hybrid workplaces demand.